dimanche1/JVMThreadStatesRecorder/README.md

 }
 ```
 response: id of the task that can be used for stopping the task
 "threadFilter":"Example" *(optional, default: all threads, carefull, there could be hundreds of threads)*
+"threadStates":"true" *(true or false.
+Enable thread states monitoring)*
+"contentionMonitoring":"true" *(true or false.
+Enable contention monitoring - blocked count and blocked time)*
 "tags":{....} *(optional, additional tags for enriching data in the InfluxDB)*

 - #### Start monitoring an application with a pid